31 Jul What’s left to explore?

 Adventure is allowing the unexpected to happen to you.
 Exploration is experiencing what you have not experienced before.
 How can there be any adventure, any exploration, if you let somebody else above all, a travel bureau arrange everything before-hand?” – Richard Aldington

 There seems to be a collective idea that there are no places left to explore on earth anymore.
 At Joe’s basecamp, we say Bollocks.
-There is also a perception that modern day explorers are on the covers of magazines, famous somebodies with sepia coloured portraits, weather worn faces and an ice axe in hand.
+There is also a perception that modern-day explorers are on the covers of magazines, famous somebodies with sepia coloured portraits, weather-worn faces and an ice axe in hand.
 Bollocks again.
-I just met a modern day explorer at the gym.
+I just met a modern-day explorer at Joe’s Basecamp.

-I sat on a brown leather Chesterfield across from him, as he told me in a soft barraton voice of the challenges he faced, as he and his expedition partner made their way across Iceland.
-A never-been-done-before unsupported traverse, with a foraye down the aptly named “River of the Trembling Spirit”.
+I sat on Joe’s old brown leather Chesterfield across from him, as he told me in a soft barratone voice of the challenges he faced, as he and his expedition partner made their way across Iceland.
+A never-been-done-before unsupported traverse, with a foray down the aptly named “River of the Trembling Spirit”.

 His name is Gareth Andrews.
-He does not have a sepia promo pic, or thin yellow border around his portrait.
-He lives in Sydney, has a full time job and a growing family and is categorised “In a smaller band of people who are explorers” [- Joe Bonnington].
+He does not have a sepia promo pic or thin yellow border around his portrait.
+He lives in Sydney, has a full-time job and a growing family and is categorised “In a smaller band of people who are explorers” [- Joe Bonington].
 Let me tell you a little about our chat.

 Gareth got back two weeks ago.
 He and Richard Stephenson (his expedition partner) have just spent three weeks pack rafting, climbing, hiking and squelching through uncharted areas of Iceland, drawing a line from south to north, going through parts that “Not even the vikings went through, because it was so barren”.
 I mean the obvious question is why?
 Gareth states that he wanted to go to the country and see it in its wildest form.
 He wanted to find something that has not been done before and showcase Iceland in it’s breadth.